datajake1999/OPL3GM_VSTi/readme.md

 * Me, for writing the VST interface for this synth.
 * Developers in the 90s, for creating the original MIDI drivers that this project replicates, as well as the included instrument banks.
 * Sneakernets, for creating the DMXOPL patch set.
+* Old blogs and forums, for tips on VST development.